 The final version of the bill was passed by the Legislature and vetoed by the Governor.
 The Legislature overrode the Governor's veto and Public Law 2013 Chapter 368 was enacted on June 26, 2013.
 The law included several of the Governor's proposals including the transition of 100% of the responsibility for the normal cost of Teacher Retirement to local schools.
 One-half of the normal cost is appropriated in the 2014-2015 biennium into the General Purpose Aid for Local Schools program.
 The Governor's proposal capped the State's cost of health insurance premiums for active employees for the 2014-2015 biennium at fiscal year 2011 levels resulting in savings to the General Fund of \$3.8 million in fiscal year 2014 and \$8.0 million in fiscal year 2015.
-In the final version of the bill, the Legislature authorized a 1.5% increase in spending for the State's health Plan design in April, 2013, the increased amount will not be spent in fiscal year 2014.
+In the final version of the bill, the Legislature authorized a 1.5% increase in spending for the State's health insurance program; however, because the bill was enacted after the deadline for the State's Health Plan design in April, 2013, the increased amount will not be spent in fiscal year 2014.
 In addition, the approved budget froze merit increases for State employees in 2015 and froze longevity payments for the biennium resulting in savings of \$4.6 million over the biennium.
-Finally, the approved budget adjusts funding for the State Police to 65% General Fund and 35% Highway Fund at a total cost to the General Fund of \$6.5 million in fiscal year 2015.
+Finally, the approved budget adjusts funding for the State Police to 65% General Fund and 35% Highway Fund at a total cost to the General Fund of \$6.5 million in fiscal year 2014 and \$6.7 million in fiscal year 2015.